GitHub

 }

-Now you can add the no-spinner class to your number inputs to remove the spinners.
+You can now add the no-spinner class to your number inputs to remove the spinners.

 Tailwind CSS Class (Level 2)